soyrochus/hobnob/README.md

 - **Interactive Applications**: Chatbots and assistants with complex state management
 - **Content Generation**: Multi-stage content creation with review cycles

+Certainly.
+Here’s a concise “**Fixes/Improvements**” section for your `hobnob` README, focused on the key technical debt and improvements already discussed:

+## Fixes/Improvements

+The current implementation works and demonstrates the dynamic prompt-driven flow pattern, but the following fixes and enhancements are recommended for production use:

+### 1. **Safer Transition Logic**

+* **Problem:** The library currently uses Python’s `eval()` to interpret transition conditions in flow definitions.
+This is unsafe—arbitrary code execution is possible if the flow definition is user-supplied.
+* **Solution:** Replace `eval()` with a restricted expression parser, such as [JMESPath](https://jmespath.org/) or [asteval](https://newville.github.io/asteval/), or define a minimal in-house Boolean expression interpreter that supports only basic logical operations and comparisons.
+Alternatively, support LLM-based routers for even greater flexibility.

+### 2. **Better LLM Output Parsing**

+* **Problem:** LLM step output parsing is currently forgiving; it silently swallows parsing errors and stores the output as a raw string.
+This can mask problems or inconsistencies in the LLM response.
+* **Solution:** Make parsing strict—fail fast on invalid JSON or unexpected fields.
+Optionally, support more robust JSON extraction (e.g., via regex for code blocks) and allow for structured error handling or user intervention.

+### 3. **Extensible Step Executors**

+* **Problem:** Currently, only LLM and user-input steps are implemented.
+Custom step types (API calls, database operations, function tools, etc.) require code changes.
+* **Solution:** Expose an executor registry or plugin system so new step types can be added without modifying core code.
+Document how to register custom executors.

+### 4. **Step/Post-Step Callbacks**

+* **Enhancement:** The new `on_step` callback mechanism is essential for traceability, debugging, and user experience.
+Document its use clearly in the README, and consider supporting hooks for pre-step, post-step, and error events.

+### 5. **Improved Error Handling & Logging**

+* **Problem:** Minimal error handling is present, and runtime errors are not surfaced in a user-friendly way.
+* **Solution:** Add robust logging, clear error messages, and options for graceful recovery, especially for user interaction and LLM failures.

+### 6. **Security & Sandboxing**

+* **Enhancement:** If user-supplied or LLM-generated flows are supported, sandbox execution (especially any form of evaluation or code execution) to prevent privilege escalation or resource abuse.

+### 7. **Validation & Schema Enforcement**

+* **Enhancement:** Enforce state schemas more rigorously (with Pydantic or similar) to prevent key errors and maintain predictable step input/output contracts.

+### 8. **Testing & Examples**

+* **Enhancement:** Add comprehensive tests for each executor, parser, and the overall runner.
+Include example flows in the repo for common use cases.

 ## Development

 This project requires Python 3.13+ and uses modern type hints throughout.